If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

-Only those cheerleaders don’t move like these ones.
-Harry stared down at the parade as they began to dance..
+Harry stared.
+Those cheerleaders don’t move like this.
 They don’t have silver hair that makes you want to run your hands through it, lips that look soft and sweet as sugar, or eyes as bright as stars.

 Krum swivelled and plummeted out of sight.
-The crowd roared.
-Something caught Harry on the cheekbone.
+The crowd roared and something caught Harry on the cheekbone.
 His glasses slipped from his nose and the omnioculars sailed into the rows below.

-Harry peered under his chair and caught a glimpse of reflected light from the very back.
-He stretched an arm under, but the glint of light hovered just beyond his fingertips.
+He peered under his chair and caught a glimpse of reflected light at the very back.
+Harry stretched an arm under, but the glint of light hovered just beyond his fingertips.
 He tugged his wand from his pocket and hooked them into reach.
 A swathe of scratches covered the lenses.

-Good, she didn’t see.
-If she had, I’d not see her until she figured it out herself.
+Good.
+If she’d seen, I’d not see her until she’d figured it out.

 He tracked her glare to the referee, who’d stopped to dance and flex his muscles in front of the Bulgarian cheerleaders.

 He’s a terrible dancer.
 Harry laughed.
 He’s going to be very embarrassed when he snaps out of it.

 ‘They’re veela,’ Hermione whispered.
 ‘There’s half a shelf on them in the school library that’s all stupid drawings, but I did come across a reference in a potions book about amortentia.’

 He raised an eyebrow.
 ‘Isn’t that a love potion, Hermione?’